x21L/CloudComputing-Group2/README.md

 * Develop their own microservice using a different programming language together with Docker
 * Create yaml files to deploy it into Kubernetes
-* Create Github Actions workflow file to only build their own microservice on push.
+* Create Github Actions workflow file to only build their own microservice on push
-* Deploy their Kubernetes namespace into Google Kubernetes engine.
+* Deploy their Kubernetes namespace into Google Kubernetes engine
-* Update Github Actions for Continuous Deployment on push.
+* Update Github Actions for Continuous Deployment on push

 Eventually, the deployed application looks like this:

 ![diagram](deployedapplicationgke.png)

 *The final application deployed into Google Kubernetes engine*

 ## Microservice Frontend